-2. Enter the parameter values:

-Restart Pointing on ACU Mute: Select the check box to restart pointing in case the ACU signals the modem that the antenna is not pointed and that the modem should not transmit.
+- 2. Enter the parameter values: - Restart Pointing on ACU Mute: Select the check box to restart pointing in case the ACU signals the modem that the antenna is not pointed and that the modem should not transmit.
 If not selected, the modem will disable its transmit but remain operational.
-The check box is by default selected.

-The following parameters are used for OpenAMIP communication between the modem and the ACU:
+The check box is by default selected. - ACU Interface Configuration: These are the parameters that define the OpenAMIP communication channel between the modem and the ACU.